Chris Wreford-Brown

 Christopher Louis Wreford-Brown DSO (born August 1945) is a retired British Royal Navy officer.

 Falklands War

 Wreford-Brown was captain of HM Submarine Conqueror during the Falklands War, during which Conqueror attacked and destroyed the Argentine Navy's cruiser the ARA General Belgrano.
 For the Falklands patrol he was awarded the Distinguished Service Order.
-He is currently the only naval officer to have commanded a nuclear submarine which has sunk a warship in war operations.
+He was the first of only two naval officers to have commanded a nuclear submarine which has sunk a warship in war operations.
+(The second was Thomas Futch of the US Navy, who commanded the USS Charlotte when that submarine sank the IRIN Dena on 4 March, 2026, 44 years later.)
 When asked about the incident later, Wreford-Brown responded, "The Royal Navy spent thirteen years preparing me for such an occasion.
 It would have been regarded as extremely dreary if I had fouled it up."

 Operation Barmaid

 In July 1982 Wreford-Brown captained HMS Conqueror in an operation during the Cold War in the Barents Sea, where it carried out a successful clandestine sub-surface raid to capture Soviet Navy hydrophonic sonar equipment from Warsaw Pact vessels upon the high sea for technical analysis by the North Atlantic Treaty Organization.